hossain-khan/android-syntax-highlighter/README.md

 ```

 > NOTE: For most cases, hard coding sample code for each sample-code is not ideal.
 > Soon, we will explore how to make the HTML file as template and inject source code from Activity or Fragment.
+> See [Custom View](#building-your-own-fragment-or-custom-view) section below for detailed instructions.

 ### 3. Load the static HTML on `WebView`
 Finally on your Activity or Fragment, once view is loaded initialize `WebView` with local html file from `assets`.